run-llama/llama_index/README.md

 **This work is very similar to X paper/project.**

 Please let me know!
 I am not up-to-date on the latest NLP/LLM ArXiv papers or Github projects.
 I am happy to give references/credit below.

-## ⏭️ Future Directions
-Please feel free to contribute with comments, issues, PR's!
-- `GPTTreeIndex`
-    - Add ability to insert/delete.
-    - Build different trees from the same pool of raw data with different summarization prompts in order to solve task-specific needs.
-For instance, perhaps one method of summarization is better suited for answering questions about specific numbers.
-Another method of summarization could be to answer cause-effect questions.
-    - Similarly, continue exploring query prompts that allow more flexible querying traversals than purely a top-down linear approach!
-- `GPTKeywordTableIndex`
-    - Explore alternate methods of generating "keywords"
-- Customization
-    - Add ability to more easily customize summarization and query prompts.
-- Other data structures: add different index structures beyond trees/hash tables.

 ## 🔬 Related Work [WIP]